Th Divorce Trial Process

 Once opening statements, witness testimony and closing arguments have been presented to the court, the judge or jury will recess to deliberate and come to a conclusion concerning how the matter should be resolved.
 When the judge or jury has come to a determination the jury will issue a verdict and the presiding judge will issue a Final Judgment and Decree of Divorce outlining the court's findings and instructing the parties on how to proceed on matters such as property division, alimony, child support, and child custody post-divorce.

-Maintaining Important Divorce Documents
+Post Divorce Trial: Keep your Important Divorce Documents

 Once the Final Judgment and Decree of Divorce has been issued by the presiding judge, it is important for each party to obtain and maintain a certified copy of the divorce decree, the final child support worksheet, and the permanent parenting plan in a safe and secure place.
 It is important to maintain these documents for several reasons.
 For example, as proof of divorce if the parties ever wish to remarry or as proof of the judge's order in the event the parties later disagree concerning the terms of their divorce.